mindziukasss/overtime-app/README.md

 - Approval Workflow
 - Sms Sending -> link to approval or avertime input
-- Administrate admin dashboard
+- x Administrate admin dashboard
-- Block non admin and guest users
+- x Block non admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not long overtime